TOILmodular/OrnamentAndCrime/PanelLayout/Layout.md

 The numbers in the table are refering to the numbers in the picture below.

+I added holes no. 1 and 2, although I did not use them in my own design (see photos on project main page).
+Those are for a more stable mechanical built, because the upper half has no fix to the front panel without them.
+The holes are meant to connect to the OLED display.
+I also showed that in my (YouTube video)[].

 | No. | X-coord. [mm] | Y-coord. [mm] | |
 | --- | --- | --- | --- |